bnourse/conair/README.md

 3. Mark relevant files with `m`
 4. Press `y` to concatenate and copy to clipboard

+### Creating a combined log file

+1. Navigate to your logs directory
+2. Mark the log files you want to analyze together
+3. Use `r` to arrange them in chronological order if needed
+4. Press `c` to concatenate and specify an output file

+### Sharing multiple file contents

+1. Navigate to the relevant directory
+2. Mark all the files you want to share with `m`
+3. Press `y` to copy all contents to clipboard
+4. Paste into your document or communication tool

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request at https://github.com/bnourse/conair.